The Youngbloods: Small gigs to recording success

 Once the line-up was set, Jesse Colin Young and the Youngbloods, as the group was then known, began building a reputation from their club dates.
 (Early demo sides from 1965 were later issued by Mercury Records on the Two Trips album.)
 Their first concert had been at Gerde's Folk City in Greenwich Village; months later, they were the house band at the Cafe Au Go Go and had signed a recording contract with RCA Victor.
 Young, however, was not satisfied with RCA.

-The arrangement produced one charting single, "Grizzly Bear" (number 52 in 1967).
+The arrangement produced one charting single, "Grizzly Bear" (number 52 in 1967 and number 35 in Canada).
 Several critically praised albums followed: The Youngbloods (1967, later retitled Get Together); Earth Music (1967); and Elephant Mountain (1969), with the track "Darkness, Darkness".

 In 1967, when the track "Get Together", a paean to universal brotherhood, first appeared, it did not sell well, reaching only number 62 on the chart.
 But two years later – after Dan Ingram had recorded a brotherhood promotion for WABC-AM in which the song was used as a bed for the promotion, and after the National Council of Christians and Jews subsequently used the song in television and radio commercials – the track was re-released and cracked the Top 5.
 This disc sold over one million copies and received a gold record, awarded by the RIAA, on October 7, 1969.

 Johnny Carson once reportedly refused to allow the band to perform on The Tonight Show Starring Johnny Carson, saying they were overly demanding during the pre-show soundcheck.
 In a 2009 interview, Young stated that the band refused to perform because the show reneged on a promise that they could play a song from their new album Elephant Mountain, instead demanding that they play only "Get Together".

+Tensions existed within the band as well.

 With Corbitt's departure from the band (for a solo career) in 1969, before the band recorded the album Elephant Mountain, Levinger assumed lead guitar duties and played extensively on Wurlitzer electric piano.
 The band became adept at lengthy improvisations in their live performances (as captured on the albums Rock Festival and Ride the Wind, released after the band moved over to their own Raccoon label, distributed by Warner Brothers).

 The group added the bassist Michael Kane to their lineup in 1971 and released two more albums: Good & Dusty (1971), which featured "Hippie from Olema" (an answer to Merle Haggard's "Okie from Muskogee"), and High on a Ridgetop (1972), before disbanding.
-Young, Levinger and Bauer went on to solo careers; only Young had any notable success.
-Levinger, Bauer and Kane were part of another group, Noggins, in 1972, which released one album, Crab Tunes.
-Bauer died of a brain tumor in September 1982, at the age of 40.